Deobfuscation ratings, inlining “fat” functions, and breaking opaque predicates

 Limitations

 The unpacker will not be able to handle all cases.
-Feel free to report any problem or bug you are encountering, we will see if anything can be done to support most cases.
+Please report any problem or bug you are encountering, we will see if anything can be done to support most cases.

-In upcoming updates, the unpacker will also provide a small API to allow users to write plugins in the form of emulator hooks to do whatever is needed to perform an unpacking task that the built-in unpacker would fail at.
+In an upcoming update, the IGenericUnpacker API will offer a way for users to write plugins in the form of dex-emulator and native-emulated hooks to do whatever is needed to perform an unpacking task that the built-in code would fail at.

 Nicolas